How to be more frugal today

 One way to save a ton of money this year is to buy used for everything you possibly can.
 Do you need new clothes for your kids?
 Check out thrift stores in your area.
 Need a new couch?
 Online classifieds are great for that!

 Just because something is used, doesn’t mean that it’s garbage and that it can’t be used and enjoyed by someone else.
-Before you head to your local big box store, check out all of the alternatives – try to buy used instead.
+Before you head to your local department store, check out all of the alternatives – try to buy used instead.

 I’m often told that people who are frugal are just “cheapskates” that are boring and never fun.
 I have to laugh, because of all my frugal friends, none of them are boring and they are all a ton of fun (some more so than my friends who choose NOT to be frugal!).